3mdeb/news-and-ideas/post.md

 than VMA so usually not relevant.
 As we see, names are arbitrary and the flags are defining section features, but it's rather relevant in security analysis.
-In most cases, initialized data sections are most interesting to us here, so that we can translate pre-initialized data RVA to the location in the file so that we can peek it (e.g. using hexdump).
+In most cases, initialized data sections are the most interesting to us here, so that we can translate pre-initialized data RVA to the location in the file so that we can peek in (e.g. using hexdump).
 That's because for each address based instruction some meaningful name would be printed (usually label + offset, for calls to dynamic libraries the name of call and library name).